mmarouen/Deep-Neural-Net/README.md

 2. set loss="RSS"
 3. if input is 0...1 then set output to "Softmax" or "Sigmoid" if parameters >1 or ==1 respectively
 4. Other parameters are tuned identically to other neural networks
+Remark: For runtime optimization reasons, the purpose of this implementation is experimentation and is not intended to be used in production environment.